CuriousOne23/WhenMathPrays/docs/gamma_self_defense.md

    > Gottman, J. M., & Levenson, R. W. (2000).
 The timing of divorce: Predicting when a couple will divorce over a 14-year period. *Journal of Marriage and Family, 62*(3), 737–745.

-4. **Basin Structure Shows Topological Consistency**
+4. **Quadrant Distributions Align with Literature Prevalence Rates**
-   The model's attractor basins qualitatively match known relationship outcome distributions:
+   When calibrated, the GRP formula produces quadrant distributions that closely match known relationship outcome prevalence rates:

    | Basin Type | Simulation % | Literature Estimate | Source |
    |------------|--------------|---------------------|--------|